Other related deaths

 2022-0411Deceased 22 Dec 2022 Manchester City

-Healthcare Quality Improvement Partners… British Thoracic Society
+British Thoracic Society Healthcare Quality Improvement Partners…

-Concerns summary Concerns highlight the need for a national audit of emergency oxygen delivery, updated guidelines for trauma patients and air travel with respiratory conditions, and better use of audit tools by NHS Trusts.
+Concerns summary (AI summary) Concerns highlight the need for a national audit of emergency oxygen delivery, updated guidelines for trauma patients and air travel with respiratory conditions, and better use of audit tools by NHS Trusts.

 Zef Eisenberg